consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 [note about including schemas by-reference from below.]

-DRP 0.9.1 implementors MUST support text/plain requests and application/json responses for signed POST an DELETE requests
+DRP 0.9.3 implementors MUST support text/plain requests and application/json responses for signed POST an DELETE requests

 [expand endpoints with their failure states]

-### 2.01 `POST /v1/data-rights-request/` ("Data Rights Exercise" endpoint)
+### 2.01 `POST /v1/data-rights-request` ("Data Rights Exercise" endpoint)

 This is the Data Rights Exercise endpoint which Users and Authorized Agents can use to exercise enumerated data rights.

+Note: in versions prior to 0.9.3, a trailing slash "/" was specified in the url for this endpoint.
+Impelementors may continue to support the trailing slash at their option.

 A Data Rights Exercise request SHALL contain a JSON-encoded message body containing the following fields, with a `libsodium`/`NaCl`/`ED25119` binary signature immediately prepended to it[^1], and then base64 encoded.
 The decoded, verified JSON body SHALL be structured as follows: